portermichael/seattle-301d20/02-jQuery-and-DOM/README.md

 * What is a dependency?
 * Perform DOM manipulations using `append`, `remove`, `clone`, `data`, `html`, `text`.
 * Traverse the DOM tree, with `parents`, `children`, `find`.
-* Understand the use of event delegation for dynamic element selection.
 * Differentiate between certain methods & the process of chaining.
 * Understand proper `<script>` loading order in HTML.